Keyfactor/amazon-acmpca-cagateway/readme_source.md

 * Copy AmazonACMPCAGateway.dll to the Program Files\Keyfactor\Keyfactor AnyGateway directory

+* Copy all of the AWSSDK DLLs to the Program Files\Keyfactor\Keyfactor AnyGateway directory

 * Update the CAProxyServer.config file
   * Update the CAConnection section to point at the ACMPCAConnector class
   ```xml